Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 ```

 #### `RES`
-This instruction will reset the processor and effectivley achieve the same as pressing the reset button.
+This instruction will reset the processor and effectively achieve the same as pressing the reset button.

 |31-28                           |27-25| 25-22                 |21-0     |
 |--------------------------------|-----|-----------------------|---------|